 A video work currently in progress

 Yomiyat / Daily is a nomadic collective of artists and cultural workers.
 We are experimenting with forms of diaristic correspondence as a way of building digital spheres of trust, forming collaborations, or simply marking time together.
-As we are all living through this pandemic and the intensification of borders, we hope that this exchange will be a way to connect with others in a safe digital space across boundaries.
+As we live through this pandemic and the intensification of borders, we hope that this exchange will be a way to connect with others in encrypted digital spaces across boundaries.

 Ameera Kawash is a Palestinian/Iraqi/American artist, writer, researcher & PhD candidate at the Royal College of Art.
-Her work spans video, 3D imaging, writing, and collaborative practice.
-She also is pursuing Psychotherapy & Counselling certificate from Regent's University.
+Her work spans video, 3D imaging, and collaborative practice.
+She also has a Psychotherapy & Counselling certificate from Regent's University.
 She recently published an essay in Care(Less), edited by Gemma Blackshaw and Sharon Kivland, available from MA Bibliothéque.

 Recent Presentations & Seminars